wheslleyrimar/BuildCLI/README.md

 Options:
   -i, --init                Initializes a new Java project -c, --compile             Compiles the Java project
-      --add-dependency      Adds a dependency to the pom.xml in the 'groupId:artifactId' format -p, --profile             Creates a configuration profile (e.g., dev, test) --run                 Runs the Java project
+      --add-dependency      Adds a dependency to the pom.xml in the 'groupId:artifactId' or 'groupId:artifactId:version' format
+  -p, --profile             Creates a configuration profile (e.g., dev, test)
+      --run                 Runs the Java project
   -h, --help                Shows help